chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 ## What are containers

-- **Containers** are `block` elements such as a `header` that contain one ore more elements.
+- In HTML, a **container** is a type of **parent** element that has **child** elements nested within it, and is used to used to group related content together.
 The master container (the outermost) is the `body`; every other element belongs to a container.
-  - The container will take up the entire space on a line.
+  - Container elements do not have any inherent styling or layout, but are used to create a logical structure for the content and make it easier to apply styling and layout rules to the group of elements as a whole.
   - We sometimes use the term **parent** to refer to a container, and use **child** to describe an element contained within a container.
-These relationship terms also let us talk about grandparents, ancestors, descendants, siblings, cousins, etc..
+These relationship terms also let us talk about grandparents, ancestors, descendants, siblings, cousins, etc.
-- ChatGPT: In HTML, a **container** is a type of **parent** element that has **child** elements nested within it, and is used to used to group related content together.
-  - Container elements do not have any inherent styling or layout, but are used to create a logical structure for the content and make it easier to apply styling and layout rules to the group of elements as a whole.
+- **Block-level** containers are used to create distinct sections or blocks of content within a web page, and they typically span the full width of their parent element.
+  -  `<div>`: generic container used to apply styles to groups of elements.
+  -  `<section>`, `<article>`, and `<header>`:  These semantic containers can be used to organize content into separate sections, create layout structures.
+- **Inline-level containers**, on the other hand, are used to group together inline-level elements, such as text, links, images, and other inline elements.
+  - `<span>`: generic `inline` container used for styling.
+  - `<strong>`, `<em>`, and `<a>`: semantic `inline-level` containers for placing importance, adding emphasis or create links within the content.
-- An element's `display` property and `box-sizing` can both impact the layout and flow of content within a container element.
+- n element's `display` property and `box-sizing` can both impact the layout and flow of content within a container element.
 In other words, the layout and flow of content is impacted by the visual display model and box-sizing model.

 ### `display` interaction with flow